Alfresco/alfresco-ng2-components/.devcontainer/README.md

    .\.devcontainer\export-signing-key.ps1 <YOUR_KEY_ID>
    ```

 3. Rebuild the container.
-The `postStartCommand` auto-imports `.git/signing.pub`
-   on every container start, so signing survives restarts and rebuilds without
-   re-running the export script.
+If the host pubring is mounted, signing should work
+  without export/import.
+If it is not mounted, the `postStartCommand` imports
+  `.git/signing.pub` when available.

 The helper auto-selects `gpg2`/`gpg` based on where your key is visible, which
 avoids host setups where the two binaries use different keyrings.

+If you rotate keys, rebuild so the mounted pubring reflects host changes.
+If you
-If you rotate keys, run the export helper again on the host before the next rebuild.
+use the fallback export/import path, run the export helper again before rebuild.

 Expected behavior after rebuild: